 Before anything officially is decided, the ILP directors will go and visit any potential schools to personally check out where you’d be teaching, see the city where you’ll live and things like that.

 We’ve turned down locations because the directors haven’t felt like that specific city, school or program would be a good match for ILP.
 But don’t worry!
 We’re always looking for new cities and new countries to open up in.
-We started with one country 25+ years ago and now we're in the double digits!
+We started with almost 30 years ago and now we're in the double digits!